Task 3 Data

 ]

-Some important points to note are:
+Some points to note are:

-• In order to simulate the hearing aid signals, the HRIRs are taken from the OlHeadHRTF database with permission .
-Different scenes have used different heads as indicated by the hrir_filename field.
+file are measured in samples at 48000 Hz. - In order to simulate the hearing aid signals, the HRIRs are taken from the OlHeadHRTF database with permission .
+Different scenes have used different heads as indicated by the

-The Background metadata
+The Background Metadata

 The ambisonic background recordings metadata is stored in a JSON file as a list of dictionaries.
 The format is as follows,